bitprj/curriculum/Computational-Social-Science-Twitter-Topic/activities/Activity3_Cursor and Pagination/README.md

 ### name

-5.md Making Authentication Into its own Class Card
+Making Authentication into Its Own Class

 ### order

-12
+5

 ### gems

-100
+10